The requirements of the Communications minor are designed to be met within a

 Directed Studies in Communications

-A maximum of two upper-level courses for the minor may be completed through PLAR.
+A maximum of two upper-level courses for the minor may be completed through Prior Learning Assessment and Recognition (PLAR).
 Credits obtained through PLAR do not count towards UFV program residency requirements, and grades are not counted in the UFV grade point average.
 See UFV's Prior Learning Assessment and Recognition policy (94) for more information.